openfisca/openfisca-core/.conda/README.md

     - `conda install -c anaconda conda-build anaconda-client` (`conda-build` to build the package and [anaconda-client](https://github.com/Anaconda-Platform/anaconda-client) to push the package to anaconda.org)
     - `conda build -c conda-forge .conda`

- - Upload the package to Anaconda.org, but DON'T do it if you don't understand what you are doing:
+ - Upload the package to Anaconda.org, but DON'T do it if you don't want to publish your locally built package as official openfisca-core library:
     - `anaconda login`
     - `anaconda upload openfisca-core-<VERSION>-py_0.tar.bz2`